-- In 2014, Nova Scotia’s agriculture sector had a moderate labour gap, with 500 jobs going unfilled due to a lack of domestic labour.
-Between now and 2025, an aging workforce and a declining number of young people will further reduce the number of domestic workers available.
+In 2017, Nova Scotia’s agriculture sector had a moderate labour gap, with 250 jobs going unfilled.
+Between now and 2029, the number of domestic workers available will shrink even further due to an aging workforce and a declining number of young people.
 At the same time, the province’s demand for agricultural labour will rise due to bright production outlooks for several of its key industries.

-- For more information on Nova Scotia’s agricultural production trends and labour market challenges, download the fact sheet or full provincial report.
+For more information, download the fact sheet or the full report.